SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 formed a [palindrome](https://en.wikipedia.org/wiki/Palindrome).
 Weird cat, that Charles ne&eacute; Wenceslaus.

-This is your fair warning that the going is about to get weird. _Deeply_ weird.
+_That_ is your fair warning that the going is about to get weird. _Deeply_ weird.

 ## Fine, but why a dog?
 And what else is there?